In the business tech world, “islands of automation” are like separate islands of automated processes that don’t communicate with each other smoothly.

-Examples of Islands of Automation
+Islands of Automation Examples

-- Computer-Aided Manufacture (CAM): This is a computer technology that helps in planning and control of manufacturing process
+- Computer-Aided Manufacture (CAM): This is a computer technology that helps in planning and controlling the manufacturing process.

-- Computer Numeric Control machines(CMC): It stores computer programs and process basic numerical control functions.
+- Computer Numeric Control Machines (CMC): These stores computer programs and processes basic numerical control functions.

-- Automated Material Handling System (AMHS): It contains material handling instruments like trucks, conveyors, cranes, robots, monorails, etc to transport and control materials.
+- Automated Material Handling System (AMHS): It contains material handling instruments like trucks, conveyors, cranes, robots, monorails, etc., to transport and control materials.

 - Flexible Manufacturing System (FMS): It contains a set of process stations that are internally connected and handled by an integrated computer system.

 Why do islands of automation happen?

-Disadvantages of islands of automation
+Disadvantages of Islands of Automation

 - In an organization procure-to-pay process has many steps.
 Unconnected systems for purchase order issues, approvals of order requisitions, and purchase approvals consume much more time.
 Not only time-consuming but also an absence of transparency, increasing errors for authorization also happen.